 These figures highlight the earning potential within dental nursing roles, but salaries may vary based on factors such as region, practice size, and demand.

-Career progression and specialisations
+Career Progression and Specialisations

 - Orthodontics